 Solving this problem is very important for three types of people when you are trying to optimize routes.
 Those three are the following:

-- The Manager/Dispatcher: The person who is the multi-stop route planner.
-They gather multiple addresses; they process the information; somehow, they create the best routes and then communicate it to the driver.
-They also might give special instructions for specific stops.
+- The Manager/Dispatcher: The person who uses the multi-stop route planner.
+They gather multiple addresses; they process the information; somehow, they create efficient routes and then communicate it to the driver.
+They also might give special instructions for specific stops or destinations.

 - The Driver: The driver is the one who receives the map with multiple locations.
 They are in charge of actually finding the fastest and least time-consuming way to achieve all the stops.
 They do this with a combination of a map with the route plan, and a navigation aide.